gengruizhang/cabinet/README.md

 ### Configuration
 Configuration files are named as `.conf` in the `config` folder.
 The columns are `serverID`, `IP`, and `port numbers`.

+### Run a Follower

+- To start a follower, run: `./cabinet -id=1`.
+For additional followers, simply use incrementing ID numbers (e.g., `./cabinet -id=2`, `./cabinet -id=3`, etc.).
+- To demonstrate Cabinet's weighted consensus, you need at least 5 nodes in the system, which includes one leader and four followers.

 ### Starting the Leader

+* Start sufficient followers first then start the leader.

 The leader has an ID of `0`, which means it always occupies the first position in the configuration.

 - To start the leader, run: `./cabinet -id=0`.
 Note that there is only one leader in both Raft and Cabinet.
 - The leader’s IP corresponds to the entry with `ID=0` (first column) in the configuration file.

-### Run a Follower

-- To start a follower, run: `./cabinet -id=1`.
-For additional followers, simply use incrementing ID numbers (e.g., `./cabinet -id=2`, `./cabinet -id=3`, etc.).
-- To demonstrate Cabinet's weighted consensus, you need at least 5 nodes in the system, which includes one leader and four followers.

 ## Deployment